SeasideSt/Seaside-Legacy30/repository/Seaside-Tests-Functional.package/WAAllFunctionalTests.class/README.md

 If you want to see these examples:

-/seaside/config app:
+/config app:
 - add a new application named "tests"
-- choose WAAllTests as the root component
+- choose WAAllFunctionalTests as the root component